sectsect/wp-tag-order/README.md

   $ git clone git@github.com:sectsect/wp-tag-order.git
   ```
 2. Activate the plugin through the `Plugins` menu in WordPress.
-3. Go to `Settings` -> `WP Tag Order` page, and select the taxonomies you want to enable.
+3. Go to `Settings` -> `WP Tag Order` page to select which taxonomies to enable ordering for.

 ## Features